 Last Updated on

 One thing I loved when I was living in London was how easy and cheap it was to get out of the city.
 Sure, London itself is fantastic, and I don’t think there was a single weekend in my years spent there that I wasn’t doing anything, because there is always something awesome going on, but sometimes the city can get a bit too much.
 After all, it is a hectic place, and with 8 million people in Greater London, sometimes you just want to escape.
-And the travel industry must know that, and luckily makes it super easy for Londoners to leave town for the weekend.
+And that’s why I want to share five of the best weekend getaways from London with you today!

-Budget airlines like Flybe that connect London not only with other UK destination but also with mainland Europe make it so easy to spend the weekend somewhere else – even when I was on a lousy graduate salary I was able to escape the city every other month!
-Here are five examples for weekend getaways from London and how little it costs to get to these places:
+Budget airlines like EasyJet and RyanAir that connect London not only with other UK destination but also with mainland Europe make it so easy and inexpensive to spend the weekend somewhere else – even when I was on a lousy graduate salary I was able to escape the city every other month!

 - Flight duration from London: 90 minutes